FEATURED

 Keep vitamins away from children and pets.
 It’s always wise to store vitamins and supplements somewhere out of reach of young children and pets.

 Don’t substitute supplements for a healthy diet!
 When you start taking vitamins, it can be tempting to be negligent with your eating habits.
-It’s easy to think, I take vitamins now, so I have all the nutrients I need.
-I don’t need healthy food!
-However, this couldn’t be further from the truth.
-Although vitamins may help to fill nutritional gaps, they can’t make up for an unhealthy diet that neglects nutritional value in the first place.
-Diet is key!
+Although vitamins may help to fill nutritional gaps, they can’t make up for a diet that neglects nutritional value in the first place.
 Pairing your supplement regimen with a healthy diet that is full of whole, nutrient-rich foods is best.

 Health education made easy!